-• Exams: There will be two exams in the class (each will have 50 questions).
+- Exams: There will be three exams in the class (each will have 50 questions).
 Each exam will be worth 100 points.
-You will have 1.5 hours for each exam and they are forced completion.
+You will have 1 hour for each exam and they are forced completion (once you start you have to complete in one sitting).
 Please make sure that you have a quiet space and the time to complete an exam before you begin one.
-Exams must be submitted by 11:59pm; due dates are provided below.

-- Quizzes: There will be 14 quizzes throughout the semester and only the 13 highest quiz scores will count towards the final grade.
+Exams must be submitted by 11:59pm; due dates are provided below. - Quizzes: There will be 14 quizzes throughout the semester and only the 13 highest quiz scores will count towards the final grade.
 Each quiz will be worth 10 points.
 The quizzes will be accessed through Mindtap.
 A link to Mindtap is provided in the contents section of Blackboard and the quizzes can be accessed in the "Test & Quizzes" section of Blackboard.
 These are not timed and are not forced completion.
 Quizzes must be submitted by Saturday @ 11:59pm; due dates are provided below.
 As I drop the lowest quiz score and you can work ahead, no exceptions will be made for emergencies, etc. - On-line participation: You will be required to make a minimum of three contributions to each chapter (one post of your own and two replies to other posts).
 These should be substantive, showing that you have read the assignments and have thought about the material.
 Your personal opinion of the topic, without supporting evidence, is not acceptable.
 You must make your initial post by Wednesday of each week and final posts by Saturday.
 The topic of each week's discussion will be, "what did you learn for this week's readings that you can apply to your practice?"
 For instance, when I read the text you are using for this course (this is the text that I used as a graduate student) I was shocked to learn in chapter three that depressed people see the world more accurately than "normal" people do.
 Normal people overestimate their control, are overly optimistic, and tend to not take blame for their failures.
 In short, it seems that "normal" people are delusional and depressed people live in reality! (p.
 94).
 I use this information when teaching CBT skills in that I do not ask patients to challenge irrational beliefs (like REBT suggests) but to ignore unhelpful ones.
 I encourage my patients to be delusional!
 Also, I try to be delusional myself (with too much success some would say). - Short Papers: You are to find one article from the past 10 years that pertains to 10 of the 14 chapters and summarize each article.
 It will be your choice which chapters you summarize.
 These one-page papers (double-spaced) are designed to give you experience in reading articles and drawing connections among readings.
 Correct APA Style is extremely important in these short papers.
 Put the full citation of your chosen article at the top of the page.
 Name the document using your last name and the number of the chapter, and submit it to via email.
 Email me the source article as well.
-It is also extremely important that you submit the papers in the .doc version. - Videos, articles and other supplementals: Videos, activities and article links have been provided (most can be accessed through MindTap).
-You are not required to utilize these (unless explicitly stated by the instructor) though they may be useful to aid in learning. - Review paper: You will be required to complete a review paper using the following steps: - Step 1: Topic Idea for Review Paper and Abstracts Due: 2/25